Action is the primary key: a categorical framework for episodic memories and logical reasoning: Functor between cognitive-logs

 \subsection{Planning and invention}

+As a categorical operation, decomposition of an e-log into multiple e-logs is possible.
+And synthesis of multiple e-logs into one is also possible as the inverse of decomposition.

-Planning and invention are the ultimate goals of applications of cognitive-logs.
-Such a process can be modelled as an inverse process of story comprehension.
-It consists of the following steps: \begin{itemize} \item Choose some s-logs from the storage of knowledge (s-logs). \item Assemble an s-log so that the scenario ends with a preferable result. \item Convert the s-log into an e-log of the plan by assigning each participant in the s-log to a participant (existing object) in the e-log. \end{itemize} Since the number of possible combinations of s-logs will be huge, the computational cost seems high.
+Planning and invention can be modelled as a synthesis process of multiple s-logs.
+It consists of the following steps: Choose some s-logs from the storage of knowledge (s-logs), Assemble an s-log so that the scenario ends with a preferable result, and Convert the s-log into an e-log of the plan by assigning each participant in the s-log to a participant (existing object) in the e-log.
+Since the number of possible combinations of s-logs will be huge, the computational cost seems to be high.
 This is why such creative thinking is difficult.